 This option would have an advantage of eliminating the need for species sensitivity screening.
 This option would also ensure a high level of protection of aquatic life and beneficial uses since the use of three species would cover a wider range of possible toxicants for each test.

-A disadvantage of this option would be the increase in cost to dischargers due to the requirement of using three species for each chronic and two species for each acute routine and compliance monitoring tests.
-Where the most sensitive species can be identified, the required use of other species for each aquatic toxicity test would likely be unnecessary, as the most sensitive species would be adequate to identify any exceedances of the toxicity objectives or effluent limitations.
+A disadvantage of this option would be the increase in cost to dischargers due to the requirement of using three species for each chronic and two species for each acute routine and compliance monitoring test.
+Where the most sensitive species can be identified, the required use of other species for each aquatic toxicity test would likely be unnecessary, as the most sensitive species would be adequate to identify any exceedances of the toxicity objectives or violations of the effluent limitations.

 Option 3: No Action.

-The Regional Water Board would continue to choose how to conduct a species sensitivity screening, based on language in the SIP, their Basin plan, and the Technical Support Document.
+The Regional Water Board would continue to choose how to conduct a species sensitivity screening, based on language in the SIP, their basin plan, and the Technical Support Document.
 This option would allow the greatest amount of Regional Water Board discretion in developing and implementing species sensitivity screening.
 However, this would continue to lead to inconsistencies between the Water Boards on how a species sensitivity screening is conducted and how often it is required for the dischargers by the Water Boards.
 Without a requirement to conduct the species sensitivity screening at a minimum frequency, species may be selected for testing that are no longer reflective of effluent and site-specific conditions, as well as changes in toxicants and species sensitivity.
-Since the species sensitivity screening requirements and procedures contained in the Basin plans are not very prescriptive, the species sensitivity requirements and procedures for individual dischargers may vary, even within the same region.
+Since the species sensitivity screening requirements and procedures contained in the basin plans are not very prescriptive, the species sensitivity requirements and procedures for individual dischargers may vary, even within the same region.
 This option would fail to meet program goal number two, to adopt a program of implementation to control toxicity in discharges and achieve and maintain the toxicity water quality objectives in California waters.

 Issue E. Which procedure should be used for determining reasonable potential?